PhD in Epidemiology and Clinical Research

 Application deadline for Autumn 2018-19: Tuesday, December 12, 2017.

-(This is the application deadline – transcripts can continue to arrive for a day or two after the deadline if necessary.)
+(All letters must arrive by the deadline – transcripts can continue to arrive for a day or two after the deadline if necessary.)

 Please submit your application through the Stanford Graduate Admissions website https://gradadmissions.stanford.edu by clicking on “APPLY NOW.”